syncfusion-content/maui-docs/MAUI/PDF-Viewer/Custom-Bookmark.md

 ## Adding a Custom Bookmark

-To add a custom bookmark, you can create a new instance of PdfBookmark and add it to the `CustomBookmarks` collection:
+To add a custom bookmark, you can create a new instance of Bookmark and add it to the `CustomBookmarks` collection:

 {% tabs %}
 {% highlight c# %}